SatcherInstitute/health-equity-tracker/README.md

    git pull origin main
    ```

-6. If you encounter merge conflicts, resolve them (Ben likes VSCode's new conflict resolution split screen feature, and also prefers setting VSCode as the default message editor rather than VIM: `git config --global core.editor "code --wait"`).
+6. If you encounter merge conflicts, resolve them.
+Ben likes VSCode's new conflict resolution split screen feature, and also prefers setting VSCode as the default message editor rather than VIM: `git config --global core.editor "code --wait"`

 7. Make changes to the code base, save the files, add those changes to staging:

    ```bash